A charming cartoon depiction of two lively teeth, enhanced with a glittering effect.

 A cartoon illustration of a winking cat standing with tails upright exuding playfulness and charm

-Pet parents can also schedule a dental exam upon observing one or more of the following signs of dental problems in dogs and cats:
+We also recommend scheduling a veterinary dental exam if you observe any of the following signs of pet dental disease in dogs and cats:

 Drooling